go to seeing go to reading go to learning go to playing go to making go to knowing

 title of the text on invertebrates

 Invertebrates are animals lacking a backbone and the group includes most of the animal species in the world.
-This main group is subdivided into other subgroups, among them:
+This main group is subdivided into other subgroups as mentioned below.

-This is a highly diverse group that includes animals from all ecological environments such as insects (bugs, butterflies, bees, ants, flies), crustaceans (, crabs, shrimp, crayfish, barnacles, Hermit crab) and arachnids (spiders, scorpions, mites, ticks).
+This is a highly diverse group that includes animals from all ecological environments such as insects (beetles, butterflies, bees, ants, flies), crustaceans (crabs, shrimp, crayfish, barnacles, Hermit crab) and arachnids (spiders, scorpions, mites, ticks).
+Click on the pictures to learn more about each of them.

 They are quite simple species of animals found exclusively in aquatic environments, predominantly in the sea, but also in shallow waters.
 This group includes animals such as jellyfish, sea anemones, Portuguese man o' war and corals.